-You were asked to facilitate a training session.
-However, you have no idea where to start.
-Reach for the Facilitator's Toolkit.
+If you were asked to facilitate a training session but you have no idea where to start, reach for the Facilitator's Toolkit.
 This collection compiles over 40 tools, discussions, and case studies to make up a comprehensive resource for inexperienced facilitators.

 How it Works

 Straightforward and practical, the Facilitator's Toolkit is divided into three sections.